-Rima joined Home of Hope’s School Club in the initial pilot phase.
+Rima joined the Hope Centre’s School Club in the initial pilot phase.
 Her academic skills were very poor, but little by little she is making progress.
 However, our partners haven’t just helped her with reading and writing, but also with her grief over the loss of her father.

-Our partners say: “She tells us at Home of Hope she feels loved.
-When she is at Home of Hope she feels that the world is beautiful.”
+Our partners say: “She tells us at the Hope Centre she feels loved.
+When she is at the Hope Centre she feels that the world is beautiful.”

 Rima’s world, and the world of millions of children like her in Syria today, is far from beautiful.
 A staggering 83% of people live below the poverty line.
 Violence is all around and crippling fear is part of daily life.
 The country is on its knees, and the future for millions of children is bleak.